OverviewJEBEL EL KEST (ANTI ATLAS)

 - From Marrakech the road to Tafraoute involves a trip of 400 Kms and takes nowadays about 5 hours via the new Motor-way connecting Marrakech to Agadir, then following a busy road via Inezgane (near Agadir), Biougra and Ait Baha; alternatively you can follow the road via Asni, through the High Atlas range, a trip along a narrow mountain road inside a charming and scenic landscape, and Taroudant (it takes at least 7-8 hours).

 - From Agadir the travel is shorter (you can drive to Tafraoute in 2 hours on a 170 kms good road), but the flights’choice is more restricted.

-Jebel El Kest North Side and Taskra NorthThe development of the North side started slowly a few years after the exploration of the South side, but it had increased remarkably in the last period; nowadays the North area counts numberless climbing routes, about 1000 at the moment, and it’s more frequented than the South one.
+Jebel El Kest North Side and Taskra NorthThe development of the North side started slowly a few years after the exploration of the South side, but it have increased remarkably in the last period; nowadays the North area counts numberless climbing routes, about 1000 at the moment, and it’s more frequented than the South one.